jebin90/devops/kubenetes/wp_mysql/README.md

 ### 10. Disaster Recovery
 Have proper strategy and mechanism for disaster recovery (back to the same state).
 TrilioVault, Portworx, etc are some examples.

+### 11. Hardened AMIs in cloud
+Using hardened AMI reduces attack surface on worker nodes.
+This can be custom made or purchased from Marketplace.

+### 12. Version Updation and Benchmarking
+Make sure all component versions are updated regularly since they always keep getting security patches.
+Run kube-bench for CIS benchmark periodically (CIS contains list of vulnerabilities for particular list of AMIs based on OS)